wnfs-wg/spec/spec/private-wnfs.md

 #### 3.1.4.1 Externalized Content

-Since external content blocks are separate from the header, they MUST have a unique namefilter derived from a random key (to avoid forcing lookups to go through the header).
+Since external content blocks are separate from the header, they MUST have a unique `NameAccumulator` derived from a random key (to avoid forcing lookups to go through the header).
 If the key were derived from the header's key, then the file would be re-encrypted e.g. every time the metadata changed.
 See [sharded file content access algorithm](#44-sharded-file-content-access) for more detail.

 The block size MUST be at least 1 and at maximum $2^{18} - 28 = 262,116$ bytes, as the maximum block size for IPLD is usually $2^{18}$, but 12 initialization vector bytes and 16 authentication tag bytes need to be added to each ciphertext.
 It is RECOMMENDED to use the maximum block size.
 An externalized content block is laid out like this: